Navy Intelligence Specialist

 Military information, particularly classified information about enemies or potential enemies, is called "intelligence."

-Intelligence Specialist (IS)
+Intelligence Specialist job description (B600)

 Intelligence Specialists assist in every phase of the planning, collection, processing, analysis, and dissemination of intelligence information.
 They assemble and analyze multi-source operational intelligence in support of all warfare areas, assist in support of intelligence briefings, reporting, and analytical programs.